 Well, there’s good news: Creating interactive elements into your online courses does not have to be that daunting.
 With the right partner, you could easily provide engaging interactive elements when grounded in sound instructional pedagogy can strengthen retention and meaning in the learning experience.

-At Focus Eduvation, instructional designers custom design all interactives after engaging faculty or subject matter experts.
-The process entails creating wireframes and story boards, and designing custom interfaces that specifically address the objectives and outcomes of the course.
+At Focus EduSolutions, instructional designers custom design all interactives after engaging faculty or subject matter experts.
+The process entails creating wireframes and storyboards and designing custom interfaces that specifically address the objectives and outcomes of the course.
 We have an exhaustive library of pre-configured scenarios that allow our teams to employ the rapid development of interactives.
-The interactives are designed with a single or multiple user interface.
+The interactives are designed with single or multiple user interfaces.
 In a simulation, students can log in synchronously or operate the simulation asynchronously.
 Each interaction with the simulation is recorded and reported back to the grade book in the client’s learning management system (LMS).
 Each interactive is designed to assess the cognitive and analytical ability of your students

 Mestre, Lori S. 2010.
 “Matching up Learning Styles with Learning Objects: What’s Effective?”
 Journal of Library Administration 50 (7-8): 808-829. doi: 10.1080/01930826.2010 .488975.